using CalculusWithJulia

 Newton’s method is not the only algorithm of its kind for identifying zeros of a function.
 In this section we discuss some alternatives.

-The function find_zero from the Roots packages provides several different algorithms for finding a zero of a function, including some a derivative-free algorithms for finding zeros when started with an initial guess.
-The default method is similar to Newton’s method in that only a good initial guess is needed.
+packages provides several different algorithms for finding a zero of a function, including some derivative-free algorithms for finding zeros when started with a nearby initial guess.
+The default method is similar to Newton’s method in that only a good, initial guess is needed.
 However, the algorithm, while possibly slower in terms of function evaluations and steps, is engineered to be a bit more robust to the choice of initial estimate than Newton’s method.
 (If it finds a bracket, it will use a bisection algorithm which is guaranteed to converge, but can be slower to do so.)
 Here we see how to call the function:

 f(x) = cos(x) - x